Minnesota man freed by Kamala Harris-supported bail fund now charged with murder

 George Howard accused of deadly shooting during road rage altercation

-A bail fund backed by Vice President Kamala Harris helped free an alleged domestic abuser who is now accused of murder.
+A bail fund once backed by Vice President Kamala Harris helped free an alleged domestic abuser who is now accused of murder.

 George Howard, 48, allegedly became involved in a road rage altercation on an Interstate 94 entrance ramp before he shot another driver, according to Minneapolis police – weeks after bailing out on domestic assault charges.